nonfx/terrarium/examples/cldcvr-modules-platform/FAQs.md

 - **Knowledge Sharing**: Ensures that knowledge is accessible and shared among all team members, regardless of their experience level.
 - **Collaborative Environment**: Fosters a work environment where all team members can actively participate and contribute to infrastructure development.

-## Conclusion

     Adopting a platform-based approach to Infrastructure as Code with Terraform is a strategic decision that brings efficiency, security, and best practices to the forefront of your DevOps and SRE operations.
 It empowers teams, streamlines processes, and ensures that your infrastructure is robust and ready for the challenges ahead.

 Further Readings:

 [1] https://www.forbes.com/sites/forbestechcouncil/2021/02/04/infrastructure-as-code-platform-what-it-is-and-how-it-can-be-used-in-multicloud-environments/?sh=266184a13831

-** I already have modules, can I use them?**
+**I already have modules, can I use them?**
 If you already have modules, you can directly use them.
 We have written a guide on how to use existing modules in the platform-based code.
 You can find it here.